Jason-Teng/MethGET/README.md

 Important general arguments:
   -re0 {True,False}, --skip0 {True,False}
-                        Whether genes with 0 expression value would be included.
+                        whether genes with 0 expression value would be included.
 Default is to include them -thrs THRESHOLD, --threshold THRESHOLD
-                        Whether to skip genes with expression value that is too high, default is to skip genes higher than 1000 expression.
+                        whether to skip genes with expression value that is too high, default is to skip genes higher than 1000 expression.
 If want to include them, please set 'None'